Flexi-NeurA: A Flexible Neuromorphic Accelerator with Adaptive Bit-Precision Exploration for Edge Devices: Proposed Hardware

 The network consists of input layer followed by multiple hidden layers and an output layer, with each hidden and output layer mapped to a dedicated Flexi-NeurA core.
 Inter-core communication occurs exclusively via address-event packets, specially ASCL, EOTS, and EOIN, which are transferred from the AER-OUT port of layer L to the AER-IN port of layer L+1.
 This packet-based pipeline enables layer-by-layer propagation without shared memories or side channels, as illustrated in Fig. \ref{fig:multicore}.

 A high-level driver acts as the input layer, SPI master, and output handler.
 It injects encoded spike streams into the first core, issues EOTS and EOIN packets according to the time step, and collects output events from the final core to determine the predicted class.
+Using this driver, the predicted class can be determined through two distinct methods: (1) extracting the spike count of each output neuron via AER-IN for count-based classification, or (2) reading the membrane potential of the output neurons via the SPI-MASTER to classify based on voltage levels.
 In addition, the driver programs each core through the SPI interface by loading synaptic weights, initializing neuron states, and configuring parameters such as neuron model, leak coefficients, thresholds, and active neuron count.

 Flexi-NeurA exposes key architectural choices as HDL design-time parameters, allowing specialization prior to synthesis.
 Designers can select neuron models, network topology, and numerical precision to match application-specific accuracy, latency, and resource constraints.
 Memory dimensions are derived automatically from these parameters, ensuring efficient allocation proportional to network size and precision.